 ABILITY TO PAY/ INSURANCE

 Finally, the personal-injury evaluation needs to include the ability to pay damages.
-There are many severe cases where an accident was the fault of the defendant, and the personal injury victim’s costs are high.
-Yet, there is inadequate or no insurance coverage available to the injury victim.
+In many severe cases, an accident was the defendant’s fault, and the personal injury victim’s costs are high.
+Yet, inadequate or no insurance coverage is available to the injury victim.

 “you can’t get blood from a turnip.”

 That applies to Texas personal injury cases.
 Careful evaluation will conclude that damages can be paid.
 If one ends up with a worthless piece of paper that says you are owed money but can’t collect it, the lawsuit has no justice.

 In short, in Texas, collecting damages means what liability insurance coverage is collectible if the case is won?

 Other factors that matter!

 Law school professors often tell a class that a lawsuit can be a “personality contest.”
 In other words, the more likable the parties are more apt to prevail.
 This defines what justice in America should look like, But it is a harsh reality when 12 strangers decide on a case.